da-yin/ccbr1022-nanostring/Readme.md

 Nanostring RNA data analysis
 =======================

-This project is an analysis of Nanostring data on 8 patients who experienced low blood counts after CAR T-cell therapy.
+This project is an analysis of Nanostring mRNA data on 8 patients who experienced low blood counts after CAR T-cell therapy.